 So, if you’re someone who wants to lead and make valuable changes that gradually impact organizations, then it’s great to have a degree in EdD.

 After putting in all your hard work and earning this precious degree, you should focus on highlighting your skills and knowledge correctly in your resume.
 After all, when crafted strategically, your resume will help your profile outshine other candidates and enable you to land competitive jobs and projects.
+Want to showcase your practical skills and demonstrate your expertise to potential employers?
+Add a Capstone Project on resume.

 Your resume should be crisp and should include the summary, key skills, accomplishments, experience, education, and highlights of your degree or career, along with honors & awards.